 But our organization has achieved much more than the small group of founders envisioned when they first met in a Millsboro living room more than 30 years ago.
 Perhaps it is the enduring influence of so many teachers among the early Possums, but our players have always believed in the power of theater to both educate and entertain people of all ages.
 One testament to the success of our efforts has been receiving the 2003 Delaware Technical and Community College Arts and Humanities Award.
 It is presented to honor "an individual, business or organization for outstanding accomplishments in artistic or humanitarian endeavors which have positively impacted our greater community."

 With support of all kinds from Sussex County and the surrounding community, PPP has experienced phenomenal growth over the years.
-Our theater offerings total over 150 different shows including 35 Broadway or full length musicals, 38 comedies, 16 dramas, 16 children's shows, 18 musical reviews, 8 Christmas shows, 10 performances by the Possum Juniors, and 21 other performances such as historical productions, readers theater, melodramas, and one woman shows.
-Twenty seven of these shows have been dinner theater and another 4 have been "champagne dessert" theater.
+Our theater offerings total over 180 different shows including 45 Broadway or full length musicals, 48 comedies, 25 dramas, 15 Christmas shows, as well as dozens of children's shows, musical reviews, performances by the Possum Juniors, historical productions, readers theater, melodramas, and one woman shows.
+PPP has also presented dozens of shows in dinner theater and "champagne dessert" theater formats.

 True Community Theater